 Finish up by writing the recipient’s address in the calligraphy or hand-lettering style of your choice on the right.
 I chose to use all-lowercase Kaitlin Style calligraphy to emphasize the whimsy of the lampshades, but anything will look good — even plain cursive!

 You can echo the antique nature of the lampshades by adding vintage postage stamps to the envelope!
 I love to purchase unused stamps from yesteryear on eBay and put them on my mail art.
 USPS recognizes their face value, so the letter will sail through the postal system!

 More Artistic Envelope Templates

 This weekend, I decided to spend some time making three new intricate envelope templates in addition to the “Luminous” template.
 All three pieces were made using pen and ink, care, and creativity.
 You can find those three templates by clicking here!

 If you want to send out elegant envelope art, try pairing the “Lacy” printable envelope template with Flourish Formal calligraphy.

 I like the Botanical Henna envelope with Amy Style … the result is light and playful.

-I just listed these three Pen & Ink Printable Envelope Templates in the TPK catalog for $4.50, and I made a coupon code to accompany them!
-You can type in the code MAILART in the “Apply Gift Card” field at checkout to receive $1.00 off the templates (total cost: $3.50) until Wednesday, March 22nd.
-Feel free to experiment with these templates!
+I just listed these three Pen & Ink Printable Envelope Templates in the TPK catalog; please feel free to experiment with the templates!
 Switch up the lettering styles, add color, and play around with postage stamps.
 You can do whatever you’d like to make them your own creation.